bmt26/SimpleTweet_Part_2/README.md

 # Project 2 - *SimpleTweet*

-**SimpleTweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**SimpleTweet** is an Android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 ## *SimpleTweet* Part 2
 Time spent: **5** hours spent in total